sri-godugu/sri-godugu.github.io/README.md

 ---

 ## Publications
-- *The Static Fusion Paradox: A Degradation-Centric Survey of Multimodal Perception in Adverse Weather* — IEEE IVS 2026 (Under Review)
+- *The Static Fusion Paradox: A Degradation-Centric Survey of Multimodal Perception in Adverse Weather* — IEEE IVS 2026 (Accepted)
 - *The Architectural Parity Principle: Understanding Cross-Modal Correspondence in Multi-Modal Fusion* — CVPR 2026 (Under Review)

 ---